stephentetley/basis-two/README.md

-# basis-two
+# platform-basis

-Flix wrappers over JDK classes - code extracted from the projects `interop-base` and `basis-base`.
+Flix wrappers over JDK classes - this is intended to simplify and replace the projects `interop-base` and `basis-base`.

 License: Apache 2.0